M113 armored personnel carrier: Modifications

-The M113 has relatively light armor, but it can be augmented with add-on steel plates for improved ballistic protection.
-Also, reactive armor and slat armor can be added for protection against rocket-propelled grenades.
-Windowed gunshields developed by an armorer in Iraq are reminiscent of ACAV vehicle modifications so effective in Southeast Asia (Vietnam War).
+The M113 has light armor, but it can be augmented with add-on steel plates for improved ballistic protection.
+Reactive armor and slat armor can be added for protection against rocket-propelled grenades.
 Band tracks made of rubber are in use by Canadian and other forces to enable stealthy operation, less damage to paved roads, higher speed, less maintenance, access to terrain where operation of wheeled vehicles is impractical and less vibration and rolling resistance.

 Most of the 13,000 M113s that are still in U.S. Army service have been upgraded to the A3 variant.
-The current U.S. Army M113 fleet includes a mix of M113A2 and A3 variants and other derivatives equipped with the most recent RISE (reliability improvements for selected equipment) package.
+The current U.S. Army M113 fleet includes a mix of M113A2 and A3 variants and other derivatives equipped with the most recent RISE (Reliability Improvements for Selected Equipment) package.
 The standard RISE package includes an upgraded propulsion system (turbocharged engine and new transmission), greatly improved driver controls (new power brakes and conventional steering controls), external fuel tanks, and 200-amp alternator with four batteries.
 Additional A3 improvements include the incorporation of spall liners and provision for mounting external armor.

-The future M113A3 fleet is planned to include a number of vehicles that will have high speed digital networks and data transfer systems.
-The M113A3 digitization program includes applying appliqué hardware, software, and installation kits and hosting them in the M113 FOV.

-The M113 has also been adopted to replace the aging fleet of visually modified M551s being used to simulate Russian-made combat vehicles at the U.S. Army's National Training Center in Fort Irwin, California as well as the M60A3s formerly at the Combat Maneuver Training Center near Hohenfels, Germany.
+The U.S. Army's National Training Center in Fort Irwin, California began replacing their aging fleet of visually modified M551s being used to simulate Russian-made combat vehicles with M113s in 1995.
+The Combat Maneuver Training Center near Hohenfels, Germany followed suit soon after, adopting the M113 to their M60A3s.
 These M113s, like the M551s they replaced, have also been modified to resemble enemy tanks and APCs, such as the T-80 and BMP-2.
-One of the advantages of the M113 being used to simulate the latter is that the infantry squad can now ride inside the simulated BMP instead of in a truck accompanying a tank masquerading as one, as was often the case with the M551s.
+Besides being significantly cheaper and easier to maintain, one of the advantages of the M113 is that the infantry squad can now ride inside the simulated BMP instead of in a truck accompanying a tank masquerading as one, as was often the case with the M551s.